BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 ---
-title: Setup for your Paladin.
+title: Setup for your Paladin
 permalink: /M+/talents
 layout: post
 ---